Colonoscopy After Colostomy Reversal: Seeking Experiences and Advice

 Thanks everyone for the great advice, insight, and kind responses!
 I agree with you all and I did ask my surgeon why they can't do the colonoscopy before reversal, or even just look during my reversal while they are already in there - and he said it's better to wait until re-connection as he can get a much better in-depth look at everything.
 But if I choose to wait longer on getting the reversal, he will do the colonoscopy through my stoma at my 1-year mark.
 I said, but isn't it a little dangerous to go back in there so soon after reversal surgery?
 He simply said no.

-I don't know what the normal course of treatment is for my situation, and didn't want to keep questioning his judgement as he did save my life once already - so hopefully I can trust that he knows what he's doing.
+I don't know what the normal course of treatment is for my situation, and didn't want to keep questioning his judgment as he did save my life once already - so hopefully I can trust that he knows what he's doing.
 Just wondered if anyone has had a similar situation - thanks for sharing your stories!

 I know I need the yearly cancer re-check - the upcoming reversal surgery (Jan 30th) just complicates things!
 Guessing I will always be scared to get a colonoscopy - I have to remind myself it's better to find out sooner than later if there's a recurrence.
 I was incredibly lucky I caught it as early as I did - just unfortunate that a surgical error caused all these other problems.
 I will have to find ways to cope with my anxiety when it's time for my colonoscopy every year!

 I do have one more appointment prior to my surgery, so I will go over things again with him to put my mind at ease.
 I feel I will be ready for reversal by January 30th, although it will be very scary (and my 4th surgery within the space of 1 year).
-I think this at this point my hernia is bothering me more than my stoma - I won't miss that at all!
+I think at this point my hernia is bothering me more than my stoma - I won't miss that at all!
 Thank you all for your support. :)

 IGGIE